Digital Forensics for iOS Devices

 As some of the most popular mobile devices on the planet, Apple’s line of iOS products is used by millions of people all over the world.
-These devices come equipped with calling, texting, email, high resolution cameras, voice recording, GPS data, and over a million other applications that can be downloaded.
-With these capabilities, it becomes apparent just how useful they can be in an inquiry.
 With access to the data on a suspect or victim’s phone, you can often find out who they talked to and when, where they were or where they were going, which applications they used and a whole host of other potential evidence.

 With a new iPhone every year, new iPod Touch and iPad models every few years, and new versions of iOS all the time, there’s always more iOS forensics research to be done by examiners.
 Whether that’s obtaining the newest models to tinker with or creating new forensics techniques for older models, each year our capabilities grow.

 With the many years of digital forensics experience our President Cindy Murphy brings to the team, in conjunction with her experience with law enforcement and as a member of the Madison Police Department, she has a wealth of information and experience to draw from in conducting iOS forensics cases.

 In addition to her expertise, our own data recovery engineers have over a decade of experience doing complex physical and logical recoveries on a variety of devices.
 This of course includes iOS devices.
 We are also able to utilize tools such as Cellebrite as well as proprietary recovery and forensics tools to aid us in our iOS forensics work.
 Technology moves quickly and digital forensics experts are doing everything in their power to stay ahead of the curve.